 - (a) Planned changes.
 The permittee shall give notice to the Agency as soon as possible of any planned physical alterations or additions to the permitted facility. - (b) Anticipated noncompliance.
-The permittee shall give advance notice to the Agency of any slanned changes in the permitted facility or activity which may result in noncompliance with permit requirements. - (c) Compliance schedules.
-Reports of compliance or noncompliance with, or any progress reports on, interm and final requirements contained in any compliance schedule of this permit shall be submitted no later than 14 days following each schedule date. - (d) Monitoring reports.
-Monitoring results shall be reported at the intervals specified elsewhere a this permit. - (1) Monitoring results must be reported on a Discharge Monitoring Report (DMR). - (2) If the permittee monitors any policitant more frequency than required by the permit, using test procedures approved under 40 CFR 136 or as specified in the permit, the results of this monitoring shall be included in the calculation and reporting of the cats submitted in the DMR. - (3) Calculations for all finitations which require averaging of measurements shall utilize an antimetic mean unless otherwise specified by the Agency in the permit. - (a) Twenty-four hour reporting.
-The permittee shall report any noncompliance which may endanger health or the environment.
-Any information shall be provided creaty within 24 hours from the lime the permittee becomes aware of the circumstances.
-A written submission shall also be provided within 5 days of the time the permittee becomes aware of the the unsylance.
-The written submission shall contain a description of the circumstances and its cause; the period of noncompliance, including exact dates and time; and it the noncompliance has not been corrected.
-The written submission shall contain a description of the circumstances and its cause; the period of noncompliance, including exact dates and time; and it the noncompliance has not been corrected.
-The writtensite time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
-The influence are to lowing shall be included as information which must be recorder within 24 norts: - (1) Any unanticipated bypass which exceede any officient limitidice in the permit: - (2) Viciation of a maximum daily discharge limitation for any of the pollutanes listed by the Agency in the permit to be reported within 24 hours.
+The permittee shall give advance notice to the Agency of any planned changes in the permitted facility or activity which may result in noncompliance with permit requirements. - (c) Compliance schedules.
+Reports of compliance or noncompliance with, or any progress reports on, Interim and final requirements contained in any compliance schedule of this permit shall be submitted no later than 14 days following each schedule date. - (d) Monitoring reports.
+Monitoring results shall be reported at the intervals specified elsewhere in this permit. - (1) Monitoring results must be reported on a Discharge Monitoring Report (DMR). - (2) If the permittee monitors any pollutant more frequently than required by the permit, using test procedures approved under 40 CFR 136 or as specified in the permit, the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR. - (3) Calculations for all limitations which require averaging of measurements shall utilize an arithmetic mean unless otherwise specified by the Agency in the permit. - (e) Twenty-four hour reporting.
+The permittee shall report any noncompliance which may and anger health or the environment.
+Any information shall be provided only within 24 hours from the time the permittee becomes aware of the circumstances.
+A written submission shall also be provided within 5 days of the time the permittee becomes aware of the circumstances.
+The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and time; and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+The following, shall be included as information which must be reported within 24 hours: - (1) Any unanticipated bypass which exceeds any effluent limitation in the permit: - (2) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Agency in the permit to be reported within 24 hours.

-The Agency may wave the written report on a case-by-case basis if the otal report has been received within 24 hours.
+The Agency may waive the written report on a case-by-case basis if the oral report has been received within 24 hours.

 - (f) Other noncompliance.
-The permittee shall report all instances of noncompliance not reported prefer paragraphs (12)(c). (d), or (n), at the time monitoring reports are submitted.
-The reports shall contain the information listed in paragraph (12)(e). - (g) Other information.
+The permittee shall report all instances of noncompliance not reported under paragraphs (12)(c), (d), or (e), at the time monitoring reports are submitted.
+The reports shall contain the information listed in paragraph (12)(a). - (9) Other information.
 Where the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application, or in any report to the Agency, it shall promptly submit such facts or information.

 (13) Transfer of permits.
-A permit may be automatically transferred to a new permittee if
+A permit may be automatically transferred to a new permittee if:

-- (a) The current permittee notifies the Agency at least 30 days in advance of the proposed transfer date. - (b) The notice includes a written apreament between the existing and new permittees containing a specific date for transfer of permit responsibility, coverage and liability between the current and new permittees; and - (5) The Agency does not notify the existing pennintee and the proposed new permittee of its intent to modify or reveks and release the permit.
-If this notice is not received, the transforms effective on the data specified in the agreement.
+- (a) The current permittee notifies the Agency at least 30 days in advance of the proposed transfer date: - (b) The notice includes a written agreement between the existing and new permittees containing a specific date for transfer of permit responsibility, coverage and liability between the current and new permittees; and - (c) The Agency does not notify the existing permittee and the proposed new permittee of its intent to modify or revoke and reissue the permit.
+If this notice is not received, the transfor is effective on the date specified in the agreement.